Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance

 Complex systems under influences of random fluctuations also have uncertain parameters \cite{bishwal2007parameter}.
 An important problem in modeling such random processes by stochastic differential equations (SDEs) is to estimate uncertain parameters from observations of the stochastic paths.

 A Brownian motion has properties of continuous sample paths, normal diffusion and light tail (probability density decays exponentially), theoretical results on parametric estimations for SDEs driven by Brownian motion are relatively well developed.
 The Gaussian kernel density estimator \cite{iacus2009simulation, botev2010kernel} and the Bayesian estimator\cite{papaspiliopoulos2012, beaumont2002approximate} are well-known approaches for parameters estimation of a drift function when the observations of complete paths are available.
-The nonparametric estimation method based on Kramers-Moyal coefficients \cite{honisch2011publisher}, the statistical definitions of conditional first and second moments \cite{siegert1998analysis} and variational formulation of the stationary Fokker-Planck equation \cite{batz2016variational} could provide an expression for the drift function and the diffusion one.
+Furthermore, by the nonparametric estimation method of Kramers-Moyal coefficients \cite{honisch2011publisher}, the statistical definitions of conditional first and second moments \cite{siegert1998analysis} or variational formulation of the stationary Fokker-Planck equation \cite{batz2016variational}, we could provide an expression for the drift function and the diffusion one.